MikaelQuinto/An-Introduction-to-DataGrip/README.md

 - This will redirect you to Google or your default web browser.
 Important: Click on "Log in with Google" and use the account associated with your purchased license.
 Once logged in, you're all set!
 Just return to the app/IDE.
 - Back in the app/IDE, click "Activate", and you're all set!
 Now, we can move on to the next part of the guide.

+# PostgreSQL Installation Guide  🐘
+### **What is PostgreSQL?**  PostgreSQL is a powerful, open-source relational database management system known for its reliability, extensibility, and compliance with SQL standards.